-By calling the TCC Help Desk, students and potential students can find information about financial aid, enrollment, advisement and more.
-Our goal is to serve students as best we can with one call.
-To contact Call2000, simply call (918) 595-2000.
-Hours of operation are Monday through Friday 7:30 a.m. to 7:30 p.m. and Saturday 8 a.m. to noon.
+The TCC Service Center (Call2000) is available to provide assistance to current and potential students in finding information regarding Financial Aid, Enrollment, Advisement and much more.
+Our goal is to serve students with outstanding customer service as well as resolution's to student's questions.
+To contact Call2000, simply call (918) 595-2000 or email us at call2000@tulsacc.edu.

+Hours of operation are Monday through Friday 7:30 a.m. to 7:30 p.m. and Saturday 8 a.m. to Noon.
 During the months of June and July Call2000 closes at 1:00 p.m. on Friday and is closed on Saturdays.